 2014 and 2013 SWJCFC Coach of the Year, Brad Smiley, has just finished his eighth season at the helm of Trinity Valley Football.
-He has built the program from only 2 wins in his first season to back-to-back double digit win seasons, back-to-back SWJCFC Conference and SWJCFC Regional Championships, back-to-back NJCAA Bowl Chmpionsips and currently holds a 21-game unbeaten streak.
-Smiley is the only current head coach in the SWJCFC Conference to win both the regular season and regional championships, and is the first to accomplish that feat in back-to-back seasons in 19 seasons (1995-96).
-The Cardinals have been the most dominant team in the Southwest Junior College Football Conference recently qualifying for the playoffs 4 of the previous 5 seasons, making the SWJCFC Regional Championship game 3 of those 4 seasons.
+He has built the program from only 2 wins in his first season to back-to-back double digit win seasons, back-to-back SWJCFC Conference and SWJCFC Regional Championships, back-to-back NJCAA Bowl Championships and currently holds a 21-game unbeaten streak.
+Smiley is the only current head coach in the conference to have won both a regular season and regional championship in the same season, and is the first to accomplish that feat in back-to-back seasons in 19 seasons (1995-96).
+The Cardinals have been the most dominant team in the Southwest Junior College Football Conference recently qualifying for the playoffs 4 of the previous 5 seasons and making the SWJCFC Regional Championship game 3 of those 4 seasons, of course winning it all twice.
 They have also had 7 different players recognized as the conference's overall, offensive or defensive players of the year since 2009.
 The Cardinals are also one of the nation's leaders in placing players at the next level with both 4-year universities and Division 1 Football FBS and FCS programs, leading the nation in two of the past three seasons.

 The Cardinals run in 2014 was a historic one, becoming only the third team in school history to finish with a perfect 12-0 record and the fourth to finish the regular season undefeated.
 The SWJCFC Championship was the 20th in school history, and the trip to the 2014 C.HA.M.P.S Heart of Texas Bowl was the 20th in school history as well (TVCC leads the SWJCFC all-time in both categories).
-The offense put up unprecedented numbers in 2014, breaking the NJCAA All-Time record in total offense (7,777 yards),yards per game (648.1) and placekicker Leo Peralta broke the NJCAA All-Time record for PAT's (95).
+The offense put up unprecedented numbers in 2014, breaking the NJCAA All-Time record in total offense (7,777 yards), yards per game (648.1) and placekicker Leo Peralta broke the NJCAA All-Time record for PAT's (95).
 The Cardinal offense lead the nation in al of those categories, as well as points scored (704), points per game (58.7), touchdowns (96), passing touchdowns (52), passing yards (4,343), rushing yards (3,434) and yards per carry (7.6).
-The offense also finished 2nd nationally in passing yards per game (368.6), rushing yards per game (289.5) and 3rd nationally in rushing touchdowns (43).
-10 of the Cadinals 12 games in 2014 rank in the top 35 highest scoring games in school history,going for more than 50 points ten times, 60 points five times and 70 points three times.
+The offense also finished 2nd nationally in passing yards per game (368.6), rushing yards per game (289.5) and were 3rd nationally in rushing touchdowns (43).
+10 of the Cardinals 12 games in 2014 rank among the top 35 highest scoring games in school history, going for more than 50 points ten times, 60 points five times and 70 points three times.
 The Cardinal defense also had a great year, finishing first in the conference in total defense, passing defense, points per game and yards per game.
-Also, Cardinal sophomore linebacker, Cortney Finney, was named the 2014 SWJCFC Defensive Player of the Year.
-In 3 of the past 4 seasons a Cardinal has won this honor.
+Also, Cardinal sophomore linebacker, Cortney Finney, was named both the 2014 NJCAA and SWJCFC Defensive Player of the Year.
+In 3 of the past 4 seasons a Cardinal has won the conference's defensive top honor.
 In special teams, the Cards led the nation in kicking points scored (128) and PAT's (95), both breaking SWJCFC Conference records set by the Cardinals kickers in 2013.
 The 2014 Cardinals once again led the conference with 11 first or second team All-SWJCFC selections, and also had 2 NJCAA 1st Team Al-Americans, OL Reggie Harris and LB Cortney Finney.

 Along with his head coaching duties, Coach Smiley also coordinates the Cardinal Special Teams and has seen his units excel at both the conference and national levels.
 In 2013, freshman placekicker Dylan McLain smashed SWJCFC single-season records for both points scored and PAT's converted, finishing 4th and 2nd nationally in both categories.
 All of those records were topped in 2014 by Leo Peralta, including the NJCAA All-Time record with 95 PAT's.
 The Cardinal return units also had big years in 2013, leading the conference, and finishing among the nation's elite in several categories; 1st - punt return touchdowns (4), 2nd - punt return average (21.5), 3rd - punt return yards (430), and 15th - kickoff return average (22.5).
 During his tenure as special teams coordinator, Smiley has had 7 specialists named to the All SWJCFC teams, including former NJCAA All American Jaimie Salazar.
 Smiley served as the offensive line and tight ends coach, as well as recruiting coordinator in the 1998 and 1999 seasons under former head coach and Trinity Valley Hall of Fame inductee Scotty Conley.
 He was a part of the 1999 SWJCFC Championship and 1999 Red River Bowl Championship teams.
 His line helped pave the way for the conferences leading rushing attack both seasons as well as ranking top 5 nationally.